kitsonk/setten/README.md

 ### setten/dfs-extra ###

 This is a wrapper for the [fs-extra][fsextra] module.
-This takes the extra functions provides by this libarary and provides a `dojo/promise` based return.
+This takes the extra functions provides by this library and provides a `dojo/promise` based return.

 ### setten/util ###

-This is a utility library used internerally within the package.
-It provides a convience function that converts callback functions into a `dojo/promise` Promise return.
+This is a utility library used internally within the package.
+It provides a convenience function that converts callback functions into a `dojo/promise` Promise return.
 It would work like this:

 ```js